NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 - `N` is the number of adjacent pixels (excluding water and cloud pixels) in a spatial window of size `n` (i.e., `N = n × n`);
 - `Ti,k` and `Tj,k` are top of atmosphere brightness temperatures (K) of bands `i` and `j` for the `k`th pixel;
 - `mean(Ti)` and `mean(Tj)` are the mean (or median -- not implemented yet) brightness temperatures of the `N` pixels for the two bands.

+**Note**, while the CWV estimation accuracy increases with larger windows (up to a certain level), the performance (speed) of the module decreases.
+Generally recommended window sizes are 5, 7, 9.

 The regression coefficients: